Forgiveness might be the hardest thing. When you’re hurt. When you’re wronged. When they’re deserving of your contempt, your hatred, your vengeance.

-But since they “worked it out” she’s become more possessive.
+But ever since they “worked it out” she’s become more possessive.
 She checks his phone, his emails, his alibis.
 She demands to know where he is and who he’s with.
 And worse yet, in every mundane argument – about bills, about the house, about the kids – she brings up the affair as leverage.

 “You did that, and so you owe me this.”

-No matter what happens and who’s at fault he is ALWAYS to blame, because it was HIM who did that horrible thing however long ago.
+No matter what happens and who’s at fault he is always to blame – because it was him who did that horrible thing however long ago.

 He’s reminded, then, of what he did everyday, both of his own personal guilt, and because she holds it over him at every possible opportunity.

 The boy in the story was mistreated and abandoned.